tyoeer/Chaoshead/docs/path.md

 ```Lua
 path.world
 ```
-The __Level__ this path belongs to.
+The __World__ this path belongs to.
 Nil if it's not bound to a level.
 DO NOT edit this directly.

 # PathNode